RustyRaindeer/ardupic32/README.md

 ArduPIC32: An Arduino PIC32MX JTAG Programmer!
 ---------------------------------------------------
-A simple PIC32MX JTAG flash programmer for Arduino.
-Not optimized in any way, just usable enough for being able to successfully flash a real booloader on the chip.
+ArduPIC32, a simple PIC32MX JTAG flash programmer for Arduino.
+Provides slow programming speed, but still enough for successfully flashing a real booloader on the chip.

 Use of the program should be pretty straightforward: After powering up the Arduino, the PIC32 chip is automatically detected.
 Pressing 'h' enables the operation and displays the help menu.
 Press 'e' to erase the chip.
 Press 'P' to enter programming mode.
 Once in programming mode, just copy-paste the .hex -file contents into the terminal window.

-Note that the serial port speed is set to only 1200bps.
-This is due to the inefficient implementation of the code which I have no plans on improving;
+Note that the serial port speed is limited to only 1200bps.
+JTAG protocol is created by bit banging the PORTB register directly.
+Not making use of Arduino digitalWrite method, since it proved too slow for the purpose.
+If using on a different Arduino than my old NG, you should probably check and modify ArduinoJTAG.h accordingly.
-Feel free to rewrite if you wish ;-)

 Below are the instructinos on how to connect Arduino to PIC32MX.

     Arduino | Connect via     | PIC32MX
 - - - - - - - - - - - - - - - - - - - - - - -
  PIN 8 (B0) | voltage divider | TMS
  PIN 9 (B1) | voltage divider | TDI
 PIN 10 (B2) | straight wire   | TDO
 PIN 11 (B3) | voltage divider | TCK
 PIN 12 (B4) | 470ohm resistor | MCLR (note: supposing 5V tolerant pin)